esoterictemplates/template-obsidian-configuration/README.md

 ## Usage

+### Creating a New Project Using This Template

+#### GitHub (Recommended)

+- Click on the green "Use this template" button at the top right of this page.
+- Click on "Create a new repository".
+- Fill in the repository name in the form that you see.
+- Fill in the description in the form that you see.
+- Select which visibility the project should have.
+- Click on "Create repository".
+- Fill in any extra information that you may need.
+- Clone your new repository using `git clone`.

+#### Manual

+- Download the files of this repository, either via a zip archive, or using `git clone`.
+- If you used `git clone`, delete the `.git` file.
+- If you are using version control (recommended), create the first revision.

 ### Checklist

 The following serves as a checklist - a list of tasks to complete when creating a new project using this template.